Skip to content

 Challengeable by: Auditor

-Generate false positive assessment with feedback loop + model retraining Is the alert a genuine suspected case or a false positive requiring model recalibration?
+Generate the false-positive assessment with a feedback loop and model retraining Is the alert a genuine suspected case or a false positive requiring model recalibration?
 Human

-False positive assessment by compliance officer plus internal audit plus Big-4 substantive testing with feedback to ML model retraining: initial deployment 15-25 percent false positive rate per ACFE benchmarks; with feedback loops + 6-month training data accumulation, false positive rate drops to 5-10 percent.
-Each false positive logged with rationale + suppression rule + pattern signature for future tuning; each true positive logged with disposition + downstream investigation outcome + potential SAR/STR filing + potential criminal referral.
-Critical for SOX 404 ICFR effectiveness plus PCAOB AS 2401 substantive testing evidence plus UK FRC Provision 29 board declaration
+The compliance officer, internal audit and Big-4 substantive testing assess false positives and feed the result back into model retraining.
+Initial deployment runs a 15-25 percent false positive rate per ACFE benchmarks; with feedback loops and about six months of accumulated training data, that drops to 5-10 percent.
+Each false positive is logged with a rationale, suppression rule and pattern signature for future tuning; each true positive is logged with its disposition, downstream investigation outcome and any SAR/STR filing or criminal referral.
+This is critical evidence for SOX 404 ICFR effectiveness, PCAOB AS 2401 substantive testing and the UK FRC Provision 29 board declaration.

 Decision Record